 Ask Denver

-Removing Bitumen from Floors
+Bitumen Removal from Floors

 “We regularly come across bitumen on screeds when uplifting old floors.
 What is your recommendation with regard to laying over bitumen or removing it?”
 Benjamin Zietsman, Cape Town